 The kitchen, no matter the size, is usually the heart of the home – the place where life-sustaining food is prepared, where intimate bonding meals take place, and where most of those crucial heart-to-heart talks happen.
 But sometimes a kitchen is just too small for everything you need to have and do in it.
 But don’t despair – you don’t have to shell out tens of thousands of dollars for an expansion and remodel.
-Instead, let us show you how to maximize a small kitchen space in your Los Angeles house.
+Instead, let us show you how to maximize a small kitchen space in your Riverside house.

 Use Every Bit of Storage Space

 When refurbishing or moving into a small kitchen, you have to take advantage of every storage opportunity and space.
-Using cabinet add-ons is a great way to maximize a small kitchen space in your Los Angeles house.
+Using cabinet add-ons is a great way to maximize a small kitchen space in your Riverside house.
 It will allow you to make more efficient use of the interior of the cabinets and will streamline the kitchen workflow.

 For example, hang large spoons, ladles, spatulas, and the like on the back of cabinet doors, and hang cups from the underside of cabinet shelves.
 You can even hang utensils, say, pots and pans, from convenient ceiling areas and use corner shelves for smaller items.
 Just don’t waste any space, and the space you do have will be maximized.

 Your small kitchen may not have much horizontal space, but it has the same eight or ten feet of vertical space that every other kitchen has.
 So in order to maximize a small kitchen space in your Riverside house, make sure to use that vertical space.

 The obvious move here is to build cabinetry higher, all the way to the ceiling.
 And that high space is where you can also work in some decorative grace, without sacrificing any of your precious limited floor space, by installing some ornamental molding.
 Another option is going vertical is to install narrower but taller appliances like refrigerators and stacked range-microwave combos.